aesara-devs/aesara/doc/reference/tensor/operations.rst

       x,y = at.dmatrices('x','y')
       z = at.switch(at.lt(a,b), x, y)

-.. function:: where(cond, ift, iff)

-   Alias for `switch`. where is the NumPy name.

 .. function:: clip(x, min, max)

     Return a variable representing `x`, but with all elements greater than